Typical uses of listeners include:

-CA Live API CreatorWAR file starts.
-If the infrastructure support engineer or the system administrator restarts
+Layer7 Live API CreatorWAR file starts.
+If the infrastructure support engineer or the system administrator restarts the

 Shutdown listeners are the mirror image of startup listeners.

-CA Live API Creatorinvokes shutdown listeners whenever you stop the
+Layer7 Live API Creatorinvokes shutdown listeners whenever you stop API Server.

-If the container (for example, Apache Tomcat, Jetty, IBM WebSphere, and Oracle WebLogic) suffers a serious failure,
+If the Java container (for example, Apache Tomcat, Jetty, IBM WebSphere, or Oracle WebLogic) suffers a serious failure,

 For more information: